tayloraburgess/fielding-chat/README.md

 - GET a representation of the message
 - PUT updated message information.
 You should use the POST template from /api/v1/messages--however, you can leave out a property if you want, say, to only update the "text" but not the "user".
-- DELETE the message resource
+- DELETE the message resource (note: this will also remove the message from any associated logs)

 ### /api/v1/logs